DSD-DBS/capellambse-context-diagrams/docs/extras/styling.md

 # No symbol rendering

-There are some ModelObjects that are displayed as symbols in a diagram (e.g. Capabilities or Missions).
+There are some ModelObjects that are displayed as symbols in a diagram (e.g.
+Capabilities or Missions).
 The `.display_symbols_as_boxes` attribute gives you the control to render these as boxes such that the symbol is displayed as an icon beside the box-label.
+Per default this attribute is set to `True`.

 ??? example "Box-only style for Context diagram of Middle OperationalCapability [OCB]"